venkataravuri/nexthink-assignment/README.md

 ### Performance Assurance

-> Due to time constraints, could not document Performance & Volume testing strategy wherein how services validated to meet non-functional requirments such as Reliability, Throughput, Availability & Resiliency.
+> Due to time constraints, could not document Performance & Volume testing strategy wherein how services validated to meet non-functional requirements such as Reliability, Throughput, Availability & Resiliency.

 ### Security & Privacy

 #### Authentication & Authorization

-> Due to time constraints, could not come up with a diagram that depicts, how Confidentiality, Integrity, Availablity (CIA) among all comunicating involoved in entire solution.
+> Due to time constraints, could not come up with a diagram that depicts, how Confidentiality, Integrity, Availability (CIA) among all communications involved in entire solution.

 **Collector Authentication**

-Collector & Ingestion Gateway will follow mutual authentication based on PKI certifcates.
+Collector & Ingestion Gateway will follow mutual authentication based on PKI certificates.
 During provisioning of a collector on end-device, an identity and PKI certificates are injected.

-Certficates can be rotated when employeed logged on to network through end-device management mechanisms.
-Identity & Access management module has to block any comprmised devices where intruder can take over identity and PKI certificates.
+Certificates can be rotated when employed logged on to network through end-device management mechanisms.
+Identity & Access management module has to block any compromised devices where intruder can take over identity and PKI certificates.

-All internal and external communciations will be done through secure channel mostly TLS.
+All internal and external communications will be done through secure channel mostly TLS.

 **Experience Portal & Admin Console Authentication Mechanism**

 A multi-factor authentication (MFA) should be established for accessing SaaS application & services.

-**API Communcation**
+**API Communication**
-- For Public APIs, OAuth based client & secret based mechnism would be ideal.
+- For Public APIs, OAuth based client & secret based mechanism would be ideal.
 - Fore internal APIs, mTLS is right option along with Tenant ID propagation through (X-Tenant-ID) and other mechanisms.

 #### Privacy & Data Residency